 A numerator is a number that is used to represent part of a whole.
 The number can be found above the line or on top in a fraction which shows how many parts are indicated by the denominator are taken.
 For example: 3 in 3/6 as shown in the diagram above.
-Here you can find the full definition

 The denominator is the figure below the numerator in a fraction.
 Very simply the number at the bottom in any fraction.

-When adding like fractions such as the one below, fractions which have the same denominator you simply add the top numerators and then write the fractions with the numerators addition over the denominator of the two fractions.You don’t add the denominator you simply add the numerators only.
+When adding like fractions such as the one below, fractions which have the same denominator you simply add the top numerators and then write the fractions with the numerators addition over the denominator of the two fractions.

 The denominators for this example are different.
 In this example we have to convert the all the fractions in the equation so that they have the same denominators.
-The numerators will be affected as well since the denominators are changing.The LCM of 2 and 3 is a six, so the expression becomes.
+The numerators will be affected as well since the denominators are end up being affected or change.

+You do the same for the second fraction.
 You had to multiply the denominator 2 by 3 to get a 6.
 Since you multiplied the bottom you had to do the same to the top.
 The same for;